site24x7/plugins/redis/README.md

 Second Repl Offset		|	The offset up to which replication IDs are accepted.
 Max Clients			|	The maximum number of connected clients.
 Max Memory			|	The value of the maxmemory configuration directive.
-Memory Lua			|	NumbeSync Fullr of bytes used by the Lua engine for EVAL scripts Memory Overhead			|	The sum in bytes of all overheads that the server allocated for managing its internal data structures.
+Memory Lua			|	NumbeSync Fullr of bytes used by the Lua engine for EVAL scripts.
+Memory Overhead			|	The sum in bytes of all overheads that the server allocated for managing its internal data structures.
 Memory Peak			|	Peak memory consumed by Redis.
 Memory RSS			|	Number of bytes that Redis allocated as seen by the operating system (a.k.a resident set size).